tooBusyNow/custom-net-tools/gonmap/README.md

 ```sh
 $./gomap.exe -p 20-50, 15, 5156-5170, 22, 8080 -mth 127.0.0.1
 ```
-The current version of my program relies on `go flag package`, and it's can parse command line arguments as a sequense after option.
+The current version of my program relies on `go flag package`, that can parse command line arguments as a sequense after option.
 So please, don't separate ports from each other.

 ## Visualization